d0ugal/dm/content/2016/debugging-mistral.md

 ## Logs

 The Mistral log is very detailed and useful for in depth debugging.
-To follow it and look for messages from the TripleO actions, or ERROR's I find this very useful.
+To follow it and [grep](http://manpage.io/p/grep/) for messages from the TripleO actions, or ERROR's I find this very useful.

 ```bash
 tail -f /var/log/mistral/mistral-server.log | grep "ERROR\|tripleo_common";